 Ideas You Can Use:

-This isn’t just about peer fundraising – although strong peer networks and influence certainly helps – but it’s about how Millennials get and trust information.
-The Millennial consumer behaviour mentioned earlier found, “only 1% of Millennials said that a compelling advertisement would make them trust a brand more“.
+This isn’t just about social fundraising – although strong peer networks and influence certainly helps – but it’s about how Millennials get and trust information.
+The same study cited earlier also found, “only 1% of Millennials said that a compelling advertisement would make them trust a brand more“.
 Or as the research summary post put it:

 Millennials connect best with people over logos.